 As a proudly-smiling David Kinjah says: “Froome is a guy who will prove you wrong, any time, 100 percent.
 You just give him a chance, he’ll prove you wrong.”

-And maybe, just maybe, Froome will prove his doubters wrong yet again in 2020.
+And maybe, just maybe, Froome will prove his doubters wrong yet again in 2020 and 2021.
 He is, after all, the greatest cyclist of his generation.